 At Pellucid, we’re working toward a similar view of the future of banking.
 Instead of focusing on IPOs, we tackle the earlier part of the deal relationship—the creation of pitchbooks and other presentation materials.
 Data-driven content is essential to the pitching process and each pitchbook is basically the re-creation of the same wheel.
-By automating how content is created, we can make it easier for bankers to produce what they need, store and access it, and then leverage it for other clients.
-Supporting this is a self-service data analytics transformation layer that allows bankers to store, scrub, and use numbers, serving as a centralized repository for the entire organization.
-By using Pellucid to create and manage content and scrub and review data, users have more time to spend on higher value tasks such as talking to clients, responding to requests, and developing the analysis that wins mandates, developing their own interpersonal skills along the way.
+By creating content automation solutions, we can make it easier for bankers to produce what they need, store and access it, and then leverage it for other clients.

 Fundamental to how we view the incorporation of automation and AI into the investment banking workflow is that it never stops.
 And I don’t just mean the output—although there will obviously be increased throughput—but the innovation.
 Once one workflow bottleneck has been automated, it’s on to the next.
 First developing a human-based solution, then human + tech, then pure tech, looking something like this: